Cwall4/Pewlett-Hackard-Analysis/README.md

 ## Part 1

-A query was written for 'Number of [titles] Retiring', and the output table was exported to 'num_titles_retiring.csv'.
+A query was written for "Number of [titles] Retiring", and the output table was exported to "num_titles_retiring.csv".
 This table joins the employees, titles, and salaries tables.
 Each observation must satisfy two conditions for inclusion; the employees' birth date being between within 1952-1955, and their hire date being within 1985-1988.

 ```SQL
 SELECT e.emp_no,